ministryofjustice/moj-frontend/docs/components/add-another/_overview.md

 ### Inline

-This is a lean variant where the fields are arranged horizontally to save vertical space.
-It has an inline 'remove' button.
+The inline (or horizontal) layout is a lean design to save vertical space.
+The inline layout:

-It works best with 3 or fewer fields.

-The heading's unique label is hidden.

-Guidance on width?
+- has an inline 'remove' button
+- has hidden unique labels
+- can have a maximum of 4 form fields in it

+If you expect users to enter more detailed information into an item,
 #### Screen 1: The landing screen.
 The fieldset label is in hidden text.

 #### Screen 2: When the ‘Add another’ button is selected, the fieldset label needs unique hidden text.
 A red remove button appears to the right of the last field.
 It also needs unique hidden text.